I was born in Guelph, Ontario, Canada in 1956.

 I was elected as a Fellow of the Royal Society of Canada in 2011 and I was named University Professor in 2013.

-I am also the current president (from 2019-2022) of the Institute of Combinatorics and its Applications.
+I served as president of the Institute of Combinatorics and its Applications from 2016-2022.

 I retired on September 1, 2019.
 My current title is Professor Emeritus.